greglan/greglan.github.io/posts.md

 title: Other posts
 sidebar_sort_order: 90
 ---
-These are posts that don't really fit in a specific category, at least for the moment.
+These are posts that don't really fit in a specific category.

 <ul>
   {% for post in site.posts %}